 Dottie Anderson Citizens' Academy: HSB 101

-In 2016, City Manager Stan R. Farmer developed a Citizens’ Academy for Horseshoe Bay called “HSB 101.”
+In 2016, the Citizens’ Academy for Horseshoe Bay began to provide an interactive education on how our City functions.
 In remembrance of long time Horseshoe Bay resident Dottie Anderson, a spring 2019 graduate, the Academy has now been renamed the Dottie Anderson Citizens’ Academy.

-The ninth academy will start this fall on October 7 and run for a total of nine class sessions each Thursday afternoon over 9 weeks until Dec 9, skipping Thanksgiving.
-Each Thursday from 2 to 4PM a different subject matter of local government will be covered by the City Manager and/or a department head.
-For example, classes will cover a range of topics from: Fire, Police, Utilities, Finance, Code Enforcement, Development Services, and Municipal Court.
+The 11th Academy will start this fall in October and run for a total of nine class sessions.
+Each Thursday from 2 to 4PM a different subject matter of local government will be covered by the City Departments.
+For example, classes will cover a range of topics from: City Council and Elections, Open Government, Fire, Police, Utilities, Finance, Code Enforcement, Development Services, and Municipal Court.
 The last session is a graduation ceremony.
-So far, approximately 100 HSB residents have attended eight academies enjoying learning and camaraderie.
+So far, approximately 120 HSB residents have attended ten academies enjoying learning and camaraderie.

-Attendees are usually limited to 15, however this fall we will limit the class size to 10 to be able to practice a little more social distancing.
-If you are interested in learning about your local government and having a little fun in the process, please complete a very short half-page application and submit to email@example.com.
+Class size is usually limited to 15 people.
+If you are interested in learning about your local government and having a little fun in the process, please complete a very short half-page application on the City’s website and submit to email@example.com.
 Applicants must be a City of Horseshoe Bay resident with preference given to full-time residents.
-If there are remaining seats available non-Horseshoe Bay residents may be considered.
 Emphasis will be given to creating a diverse class from as many different neighborhoods within Horseshoe Bay.

 There is an attendance policy for the class to ensure there is a full and dedicated class.
-Participants missing two or more classes do not graduate.
-They have the option to make up the classes they missed when the next HSB 101 class takes place.
+Participants missing more than two classes do not graduate.
+They have the option to make up the classes they missed when the next Academy takes place.
 If they make up the sessions, they may graduate with the next class.

-During the graduation ceremony, each student is presented with a certificate of completion signed by the Mayor, and a “HSB 101” shirt embroidered with the City logo.
+During the graduation ceremony, each student is presented with a certificate of completion signed by the Mayor, and a gift with the City logo.

-For questions about the Citizens' Academy, please contact City Manager Stan Farmer at 830-598-9940 or via email.
+For questions about the Citizens' Academy, please contact City Manager Jeff Koska at 830-598-9940 or via email.